HomeTechnologyPost-Quantum Crypto: Is Your Data Future-Proof?

 The National Institute of Standards and Technology (NIST) of the U.S. Department of Commerce initiated the largest public effort to create and standardize new PQC algorithms.
 Global groups of cryptographers proposed algorithms, evaluated them, broke some, and increased trust in the security of others.

 The first PQC algorithms chosen for standardization were revealed by NIST on July 5, 2022, following several evaluation rounds.
-The digital signature algorithms CRYSTALS-Dilithium, FALCON, and SPHINCS+ were chosen, along with CRYSTALS-Kyber as a Key Encapsulation Mechanism (KEM).
+The digital signature algorithms CRYSTALS-Dilithium, FALCON, and SPHINCS+ were substituted, together with CRYSTALS-Kyber, which was selected as a Key Encapsulation Mechanism (KEM).

-NIST released the first three draft standards for general-purpose quantum safe cryptography on August 24, 2023.
+NIST published three draft standards on general-purpose quantum-safe cryptography on August 24, 2023.

-- The previously chosen CRYSTALS-Kyber mechanism serves as the foundation for the FIPS 203 ML-KEM: Module-Lattice-Based Key Encapsulation Mechanism Standard.
+• The CRYSTALS-Kyber mechanism, which was previously the chosen one, is the basis for the FIPS 203 ML-KEM: Module-Lattice-Based Key Encapsulation Mechanism Standard.

-- The previously chosen CRYSTALS-Dilithium signature scheme serves as the foundation for the FIPS 204 ML-DSA: Module-Lattice-Based Digital Signature Standard.
+• The CRYSTALS-Dilithium signature scheme, which was previously selected, is the basis for the FIPS 204 ML-DSA: Module-Lattice-Based Digital Signature Standard.

-- The previously chosen SPHINCS+ signature scheme serves as the foundation for the FIPS 205 SLH-DSA: Stateless Hash-Based Digital Signature Standard.
+• The SPHINCS+ signature scheme, which was previously chosen, is the basis for the FIPS 205 SLH-DSA: Stateless Hash-Based Digital Signature Standard.

 What Suggestions Does CNSA 2.0 Have Regarding the Switch to PQC Algorithms?